sanger-tol/readmapping/decision-records/README.md

+Design decisions about the pipeline are indexed and recorded as individual files in this directory.

-To add a new decision, please create a pull request that adds a new markdown file to this directory.
+To add a new decision, please create a pull request that adds a new markdown file named `XX-short-summary.md` to this directory.
+When replacing a previous decision, change the status of the latter to "Superseded".
 The new file should have the following structure:

 ## Title – Decision Statement